linkerd/gsoc/rfc/2020/alertmanager-integration/christyjacob4.md

-- The optional **Alertmanager** installation will come with some default alerts which users can configure to appropriate receivers like pagerduty, email, slack and users will be able to customise the receivers by using a ```--receivers``` flag in the cli.
+- The optional **Alertmanager** installation will come with some default alerts which users can configure to appropriate receivers like pagerduty, email, slack and users will be able to customise the receivers by using a `--receivers` flag in the cli.

 ```sh
 bin/linkerd install --alertmanager --receivers alert_manager_receivers.yml | kubectl apply -f -
 ```
+A POC for this has been done in [linkerd/linkerd2#1726](https://github.com/linkerd/linkerd2/pull/4124)

-- Users will also be able to specify custom rules along with the installation using a ```--prometheusRules ``` flag in the cli.
+- Users will also be able to specify custom rules along with the installation using a `--prometheusRules ` flag in the cli.

 ```sh
 bin/linkerd install --alertmanager --prometheusRules prometheus_rules.yml | kubectl apply -f -